mbuczko/fancy-table/README.md

    .rseparator(Some(Separator::Custom('┄')))
    .build(80);

-table.add_row(vec![
+table.render(vec![
+    &[
         "1",
         "Maeglin",
         "Elf",
         "Renegade\n10/10",
-    "Maeglin is an elf who betrayed his fellow elves to the evil Morgoth in an age before The Lord of the Rings.", ]);
+        "Maeglin is an elf who betrayed his fellow elves to the evil Morgoth in an age before The Lord of the Rings.", ],
+    &[
+        "29",
+        "Tauriel",
+        "Woodland elf",
+        "Tearjerker\n1/10",
+        "Tauriel is a woodland elf created for The Hobbit films.
+Her name means \"daughter of the forest\" in Sindarin.", ]
+]);
 ```